 Private and Semi-Private Swim Lessons

 One-on-one swim lessons with a trained swim instructor are available beginning at age 3.
 Each 30-minute session is scheduled between the instructor and the participant.
-To register, complete a Private Lesson Request Form, available at the Welcome Center.
 The cost per half hour is $17.50 for members / $35 for

 Competitive Swim Team (Gators Jr. and Gators)